 Walking into a building destroyed by fire to assess and record damages.
 Performing heart surgery.
 Properly disposing of hazardous materials.
-Besides making your heart race, these activities have another thing in common: they’re difficult to convert into eLearning or webinars.
+Besides making your heart race, these activities have another thing in common: they’re almost impossible to convert into eLearning or webinars.

 How do you train for high-risk situations without putting your employees at risk?
 Introducing your employees to real-world situations in a safe, controlled environment is one of the best use-cases for augmented and virtual reality.
 Even low-risk, high-stress situations, like punching in the correct order on a point of sale system while an impatient line of customers forms, can be trained through a new reality.